1LP/firsttry/README.md

 >
 > &mdash; The 7th model, last but not least, is a first of its kind demo product that simply levitates itself upside down, with the base completely above the platform.
 The platform and base are cylindrical, allowing it to rotate freely.
 >
 > &mdash; Now would also be a good time for me to mention that rotation and track motion can also be driven by LASERs.
-Okay nah, that would be too much quantum mechanics; I'm just kidding. ...
+Okay never mind, that would be ridiculously magical.
+I'm just kidding. ...
 Or am I? :)
 >
 >
 >
 > What will you do with this new superpower?
 >
-> Show us what you can do with magnetic levitation, and you might just be featured on our Feature page and social media! :)
+> Show us what you can do with Levimag levitation, and you might just be featured on our Feature page and social media! :)